panoply/liquify/packages/prettify/readme.md

 });
 ```

-### Rules
+### Options

 Prettify uses a custom set of beautification rules (options).
 Though input is forwarded to Prettier and internally uses PrettyDiff, options names differ as its combining these 2 tools to generate the output.
-If you are formatting on a per-language basis, you can simply provide options as a second parameter, but if you are dealing with multiple languages you preset formatting options
+If you are formatting on a per-language basis, you can simply provide options as a second parameter, but if you are dealing with multiple languages you can preset formatting options.

 ```typescript
 {